kaushikthedeveloper/DoubleBackPress/README.md

         **Throws :**
         - `RequirementsNotMetException` : if the doubleBackPressAction is not set

-    - Set the action to be performed after the 1st back press occurs, before the 2nd back press.
+    - Set the action to be performed after the first back press occurs, before the 2nd back press.

         **OPTIONAL**